peteratticusberg/orc/lib/ada.md

 ## Soundbite

-An ethereum competitor backed by a network of academics and scientists that is still under development
+Ada is used to power the Cardano network.
+Cardano is an open source ethereum competitor backed by a network of academics and scientists.

 ## Release Date